FanboyStudios/Steamed-Minty-Decks/README.md

 Linux Mint 22 - Cinnamon Edition

 ### Current Known Issues:
 - Rotated Login Screen when booting and logging out.
+(I must currently login using a docking station.)
 - No TDP Control.
 (Important for saving battery while using the device undocked.)
 - No Gamescope (SteamOS Gaming Mode).
 - ???